Colonel Stephen "Lux" Luxion (ret.), Executive Director

-Luxion is a 34 year U.S. Air Force veteran with over 2,500 hours flying time in the F-111, MQ-1B Predator, and the F-14A and EA-6B while on exchange with the U.S. Navy; including 700 hours combat time in operations over Iraq, Bosnia and Afghanistan.
-For his combat efforts, Colonel Luxion was awarded the Distinguished Flying Cross for Valor, 4 Air Metals and 7 Aerial Achievement Medals.
+Lux is a 34 year US Air Force veteran with over 2,500 hours flying time in the F-111 Aardvark, MQ-1B Predator UAV; and the F-14A Tomcat and EA-6B Prowler while on exchange with the US Navy; including 700 hours combat time in operations over Iraq, Bosnia, and Afghanistan.
+For his combat efforts, Colonel Luxion was awarded the Distinguished Flying Cross for Valor, 4 Air Metals, and 7 Aerial Achievement Medals.

-Luxion received his Bachelor of Science degree in Computer Science and commission from the U.S. Air Force Academy.
-Colonel Luxion commanded the 17th Reconnaissance Squadron, the nation's first armed UAV squadron, the 608th Air Operations Group, the operations arm of the "Mighty Eighth," and help lead the establishment of NATO's first Aerospace Center of Excellence.
-Luxion retired from the U.S. Air Force in 2014 from his last assignment at Embry-Riddle Aeronautical University-Daytona Beach where he commanded the Reserve Officers Training Program.
+Steve received his Bachelor of Science degree in Computer Science and commission from the U.S. Air Force Academy in 1984.
+Colonel Luxion has commanded at the squadron, group and center levels and helped lead the establishment of NATO's first Aerospace Center of Excellence.
+Steve retired from the US Air Force in 2014 from his last assignment at Embry-Riddle Aeronautical University-Daytona Beach where he commanded the Reserve Officers Training Program.

 Colonel Luxion is a distinguished graduate of both the USAF Fighter Weapons School and Air Command and Staff College.
-He also holds a master's degree from Embry-Riddle's School of Advanced Airpower Studies, and the National War College.
+He is also a graduate of four Master Degree programs from Embry-Riddle, the School of Advanced Airpower Studies, and the National War College.

 Billy Klauser, Deputy Director

 In November 2018, Billy joined as the Deputy Director of ASSURE (The Alliance for System Safety of UAS through Research Excellence) which is the FAA's Center of Excellence for UAS Research.
 He is responsible for business development and assisting with the ongoing success of the COE for the FAA.